greenorbitspace/hub/userguide/content/en/docs/glossary/e/environmental-management.md

 ---
 title: Environmental Management
 ref: environmental-management
+weight: 1
+exported_at: '2025-06-16T15:05:17.368459+00:00'
-description: 'Environmental Management: The process of managing human impact on and interactions with the environment, focusing on sustainable practices to protect the ecosystem while meeting social and economic needs.'
+definition: 'Environmental Management: The process of managing human activities and their impact on the environment, aimed at promoting sustainable practices and minimizing ecological harm through planning, implementation, monitoring, and evaluation of environmental policies and practices.'
-notion_page_id: 1dbd6625-c679-809a-8a2e-d161bb70d164
-exported_at: '2025-06-16T14:24:22.438013+00:00'
 tags:
 - sustainability
 - policies
-category:
+id: GL80
+categories:
 - Sustainability & Environment
-id: GL80
 ---